Grow Bag & Container Peas

 Small space gardens love peas!
 Select one of the many varieties that are available from the tall (if you can provide trellising or stakes) to the dwarf and bush varieties that are perfect for patios, balconies and small gardens.

-Container garden peas will yield a smaller harvest than those grown in a garden bed, but they can still be plentiful with the right treatment and the nutrition is all still there.
+Grow bag and container garden peas will yield a smaller harvest than those grown in a garden bed, but they can still be plentiful with the right treatment and the nutrition is all still there.
 Repeat cropping makes these are good-value crop to have in a small space.

 There are 3 types of peas: